polevoyd/about-me/README.md

 # About Me

 A simplistic website that meant to be a interactive online resume.
+Planning to change design next week.

 ## Built With